Here is the complete guide for you if you have ever wondered how to photograph snow or how to capture snow falling.

 Suitable Camera Settings

 Set your camera to RAW mode.
-You’ll have more data to work within post-production when you shoot in RAW, but JPEG files are compressed.
+You’ll have more data to work with post-production when you shoot in RAW, but JPEG files are compressed.
 As a result, they don’t allow for much post-processing flexibility.

 Evaluative metering is the best option (which is called Matrix metering on Nikon cameras).
-Evaluative metering is an excellent way to acquire a nice exposure.
+Evaluative metering is an excellent way to acquire nice exposure.
 If the weather is bright, you might want to experiment using Spot or Partial metering to see if it can better handle the light—exposure compensation.
 Change your exposure compensation to +1 or +2 to avoid your camera trying to make snow look grey.
 This will ensure that the snow remains white.
 You can change the exposure during editing.

 Click Photos in Aperture Priority Mode

 You can instantly modify your depth of field in Aperture Priority mode.
-In addition, the camera will pick the ISO and shutter speed when shooting in Aperture Priority, so all you have to do is go back and forth between aperture settings.
+In addition, the camera will pick the ISO and shutter speed when shooting in Aperture Priority, so all you have to do is go back and forth between the aperture settings.
 This is particularly useful in chilly weather and allows for a great deal of creativity.

 Click Photos of Fresh Snow

 If you want to avoid leaving footprints in the snow, decide ahead of time what shots you’ll shoot and in what order you will take them.
 Photographing fresh snow may also necessitate getting up early in the morning.

 Your batteries will not last long in the cold.
 So charge two and keep one in a pocket on the inside.
 Replace your camera’s battery with the warm one when it runs out.
 Then put the exhausted battery in your pocket; once it warms up, you might be able to use it again.